Azure/opendigitaltwins-dtdl/DTDL/v4/DTDL.mqtt.v3.md

 ﻿# Mqtt extension

-**Version 2**
+**Version 3**

 **Usable in DTDL version 3 or 4**

 The DTDL Mqtt extension enables a model to specify properties for an Interface that are relevant to communication via the MQTT pub/sub protocol.
-If a service supports the Mqtt extension, it recognizes and understands the Mqtt, Idempotent, Cacheable, Transparent, and Indexed adjunct types and their defined properties if the Mqtt context is specified.
+If a service supports the Mqtt extension, then when the Mqtt context is specified, the service recognizes and understands the Mqtt, Idempotent, Cacheable, Transparent, and Indexed adjunct types and their defined properties.
+It also recognizes and understands the Result, NormalResult, ErrorResult, Error, and ErrorMessage adjunct types.

 ## Mqtt context

-The context specifier for version 2 of the Mqtt extension is "dtmi:dtdl:extension:mqtt;2".
+The context specifier for version 3 of the Mqtt extension is "dtmi:dtdl:extension:mqtt;3".

 ## Mqtt adjunct type